Enjoy Travel to Japan!

 Frequently Asked Questions

-Q: Where can you buy Wasanbon?
+Q: Where can I buy Wasanbon?

-Especially at Takamatsu Airport and JR Takamatsu Station, you'll find a wide variety of Wasanbon!
-Visit Kagawa and try this traditional Wasanbon!
+Especially at Takamatsu Airport and JR Takamatsu Station, you’ll find a wide variety of Wasanbon!

 ※ The article content is based on information at the time of writing and may differ from the current situation.
 In addition, we do not guarantee the accuracy or completeness of the published content, please understand.